sckott/baad_blog/ropensci.md

 - mistake is made at some point, how to find and reverse?
 - how can users trust database if cannot see how data cleaning and harmonisation
-- how to handle infomration does not readily fit into table?
+- how to handle information does not readily fit into table?

-We suggest an alternative approach - small-to medium-szed databases should be constantly rebuilt from source, usiong scripts, all modifications are recorded and available, history of changes tracked under version control.
-All ifnormation in this workflow is encoded as data to maximise furture reuse.
+We suggest an alternative approach - small-to medium-sized databases should be constantly rebuilt from source, using scripts, all modifications are recorded and available, history of changes tracked under version control.
+All information in this work-flow is encoded as data to maximise future reuse.

-Ideally techniques for harmosniation should be
+Ideally techniques for harmonisation should be

-- be entirely transparanet and reproducible, potentially reversible. and
+- be entirely transparent and reproducible, potentially reversible. and
-- achieved with minial amount of work
+- achieved with minimal amount of work
 - scalable
-- open to being superceeded
+- open to being superseded
 - crowd-source

 # Footnotes

-[^remake]: the package `remake` wasoriginally called maker and was introduced on [Nov 19 2014](https://github.com/dfalster/baad/tree/82b0b1c832e9fcfd7c1d1e6cf42f7c8b97e5d323), relatively late in development of BAAD.
+[^remake]: the package `remake` was originally called maker and was introduced on [Nov 19 2014](https://github.com/dfalster/baad/tree/82b0b1c832e9fcfd7c1d1e6cf42f7c8b97e5d323), relatively late in development of BAAD.
-[^Cost]: Let's assume each dataset takes a insgle person 1 year to collect.
-If that person was paid at $60k p.a., and we add oncosts and costs of field work, the cost of each dataset might be $100k.
+[^Cost]: Let's assume each dataset takes a single person 1 year to collect.
+If that person was paid at $60k p.a., and we add on-costs and costs of field work, the cost of each dataset might be $100k.
 175 datasets * $100k per dataset = $17mill.
 [^line_endings]: something ....